 In my spare time I can be found performing improvisation, going off-map on hikes, falling off a surf board and trying to keep to the beat on my drum kit.

-Because of this, I decided to dedicate myself to teaching meditation on a full-time basis.
+Because of this, I decided to dedicate myself to teaching meditation, ecotherapy with the scientific evidence that we can assist in our healing and well being on a full-time basis.

 Over the years I have become more and more interested in neuroscience and the scientific discoveries in the relationship between each major organ, our cells and the breath and how each part of our cellular system (and other systems around us) influence one another and how we, as a part of nature, can benefit from being in nature.
 I am continually entranced with how science has begun to prove in modern world terms (in a world where facts are gospel), things that many wise people have instinctively known for centuries – we, and the world around us, are complex and incredible creations, capable of so much more than we think we are.